Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 You can also [register your own type adapters](../middlewares/typeadapter.md).

 #### OptionType
-The parameters will automatically be mapped to the best fitting [`OptionType`](https://docs.jda.wiki/net/dv8tion/jda/api/interactions/commands/OptionType.html), defaulting to `OptionType#STRING`.
-You can override this mapping by using the [`@Param`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/annotations/interactions/Param.html) annotation.
+The parameters will automatically be mapped to the best fitting <net.dv8tion.jda.api.interactions.commands.OptionType>, defaulting to <net.dv8tion.jda.api.interactions.commands.OptionType#STRING>.
+You can override this mapping by using the
+<com.github.kaktushose.jda.commands.annotations.interactions.Param> annotation.
 ```java
 @Command("ban")
 public void onBanMember(CommandEvent event, @Param(type = OptionType.USER) IMentionable target) {